National-Node-Net/label-builder/docs/ianode-enums.md

 #### Classes and Enums

-1. **IANodeSecurityLabelsV1 (Enum)**: Represents a simplified version of the default IANode model used in the CORE environment.
+1. **IANodeSecurityLabelsV1 (Enum)**: Represents a simplified version of the default IANode model used in the IANode environment.
    - `PERMITTED_ORGANISATIONS`: A `MultiValueLabel` for specifying multiple allowed organizations.
    - `PERMITTED_NATIONALITIES`: A `MultiValueLabel` for defining multiple permitted nationalities.
    - `CLASSIFICATION`: A `SingleValueLabel` for indicating the clearance level.